User Guide and Chatbot

 Estimate NGDP Growth: With the expected earnings yield in hand, I apply the following formula to estimate NGDP growth:

-Expected NGDP Growth = Estimated Sustainable NGDP Growth Rate + (Baseline Estimated Sustainable NGDP Growth Rate - Expected S&P 500 Earnings Yield)
+Expected NGDP Growth = Baseline NGDP Growth Rate + (Baseline NGDP Growth Rate - Expected S&P 500 Earnings Yield).
+The baseline is the mean NGDP growth rate since just before the Great Recession.

 This formula adjusts the baseline NGDP growth estimate by accounting for the difference between the baseline and the expected S&P 500 earnings yield.
 The rationale is to capture the long-term equilibrium relationship between these variables.